shreyasgaonkar/aws-lambda-code-samples/README.md

 ## Contributing

-This is an iterative repository, I'll keep adding more sample codes for more use-cases as I come across them.
-I have tested all scripts using ```Python3.6``` runtime inside Lambda under ```us-west-2``` region, and most of this should work for all ```Python3``` runtime.
+This is an iterative repository, I'll keep adding more sample codes for more use cases as I come across them.
+I had initially created all sample scripts using `Python3.6` runtime which is now deprecated.
+Moving forward, I'll use the latest supported Python runtime in Lambda.

 - Fork repo
 - Set runtime as ```Python3``` (```Python3.7``` preferred)
 - Send your awesome :raised_hands: [Pull Request](https://github.com/shreyasgaonkar/aws-lambda-code-samples/pulls) with code/.md changes
     - Follow Python's [PEP8](https://www.python.org/dev/peps/pep-0008/) coding standards.
     - Commit repo using the [Seven Rules](https://chris.beams.io/posts/git-commit/#seven-rules)
-- Your PR gets merged :white_check_mark: and a shout out :loudspeaker:
+- Your PR gets merged :white_check_mark: and a shout-out:loudspeaker:

-## Looking for CLI samples?
+## Would you be looking for CLI samples?
 - Head to https://github.com/shreyasgaonkar/aws-cli-code-samples

 #### Repo structure: